rrprodhan/rrprodhan/README.md

 ### Hi!
 I'm Raiyan Rashid Prodhan
 - I'm a Software Engineer Intern at Intelletive Technologies Bangladesh
   - Responsibilities:
-    - I build web applications with HTML, CSS, SASS, JavaScript, TypeScript, Bootstrap, Node.js, Angular, NestJS, PostgreSQL, Knex.js, Swagger API, Docker, Kubernetes and Object-Oriented Programming Principles.
+    - I build web applications using HTML, CSS, SASS, JavaScript, TypeScript, Bootstrap, Node.js, Angular, NestJS, PostgreSQL, Knex.js, Swagger API, Docker, Kubernetes and Object-Oriented Programming Principles.
 - I graduated in Computer Science and Engineering with a CGPA of 3.5 from East West University
 - I've a published research paper entitled "Analyzing and Evaluating Boosting-Based CNN Algorithms for Image Classification" which was presented at the IEEE International Conference on Intelligent Technologies (CONIT 2021), 25-27 June, 2021, Karnataka, India
 - I've experience of managing digital platforms of 20 reputed brands: